Introduction to ASP.NET FileUpload

 Let us create a file upload sample application step by step.

 Step 1: Create a new ASP.Net WebApplication project.
 This will create a shell template with a working application with a Default.aspx and Default.aspx.cs page.
-The .cs page is the code behind page for the .aspx page.
+The .cs page is the code behind the page for the .aspx page.

 Step 2: Go to the Default.aspx file and remove the contents of the shell template to look like below:

 Step 3.
 In the Toolbox pane of Visual Studio IDE, you would notice a set of Web controls ready to drag and drop in your project.
-Find the FileUpload control and drag it in the Default.aspx page.
+Find the FileUpload control and drag it into the Default.aspx page.

 <asp:FileUpload ID="FileUpload_Control" runat="server" />